ramo772/TodoList/README.md

 Switch to the repo folder

     cd TodoList
-Install all the dependencies using composer
+Install all the dependencies

     composer install
+    npm install

 Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env